jgnewman/einlandr/README.md

 postgres://axjxocwjzztraf:6f8b8351f2f87b26e50fa06210d7cbf1474567891dbdde5abb64440c7aa9c608@ec2-48-21-220-167.compute-1.amazonaws.com:5432/d2v3v3huf99oin
 ```

-### Migration (seeding)
+### Seeding

 In order to create a database scheme, Einlandr uses [Sequelize](http://docs.sequelizejs.com/en/v3/).
 If you open backend/db-models.js you will see that the first two ORM models have been created for you, namely Users and Sessions.
 These two models are necessary for Einlandr's built-in authentication to work properly so I'd recommend against deleting them, although you can feel free to modify the Users model to your heart's content as long as you leave email and password intact.

 Define all the additional models you'd like in the area labeled "Define your models here".
 This will allow Sequelize to set up all of the necessary tables and relations for you.

-Next, open up backend/db-migrate.js and look for the area labeled as "Create your data here".
-Just above this line you will see two examples of users that will be seeded into the database whenever you run your migration script.
+Next, open up backend/db-seed.js and look for the area labeled as "Create your data here".
+Just above this line you will see two examples of users that will be seeded into the database whenever you run your seed script.
 Feel free to copy/paste this pattern in order to easily add new seed data:

 ```javascript
 // Create a new User with these values